StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 **Many powerful insights about a topic come not when reading a textbook for the first time, but when I review the main concepts later.** This shouldn't be too surprising, I guess, but it's still a benefit worth mentioning.

+_In case you want to do a deeper dive into personal wikis and note-taking, here's [every thought I've had about personal knowledge management](/wiki/archiving)._

 ## How I set up my personal wiki

 First, let me tell you about my digital garden set up.
 It is actually very simple: a **jekyll static site**, running on github pages because I wasn't going to pay for a domain and hosting for something I'm not interested in profiting from.